MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 **MethodBinding**

-With the method binding plugin, MvvmCross databinding can use ViewModel public methods as sources for `ICommand` without declaring an `ICommand` property.
+With the method binding plugin, MvvmCross data binding can use ViewModel public methods as sources for `ICommand` without declaring an `ICommand` property.

 For example, a method